Visiting Antelope Canyon? This is what you need to know before you visit.

 Here are a few more updates from Sarah, one of our readers who went this year.
 Thank you, Sarah!

 - Upper will allow clear transparent backpack and fanny packs but that is really strict as well – it must be completely transparent.
-They do sell some in their gift shop / waiting area that are acceptable.
-Same rules apply for selfie sticks and go pros – not allowed at all.
+They do sell some in their gift shop/waiting area that are acceptable.
+The same rules apply for selfie sticks and go pros – not allowed at all.

 - Horseshoe Bend area entrance is completely going through a renovation so there is no parking – a series of shuttle buses run back and forth from a parking area that is about 1 mile off, and they have workers standing out there redirecting ppl all day long.
 The shuttle is $5 per person (for ride to and from) and cash only.
 Workers let us know that soon it will be a completely redone parking area which includes fees to drive in and park.

 - Small Bag – Bring a small bag or carry all your personal belongings on you.
 You can’t bring backpacks since space is tight.